slatedocs/slate/source/includes/_accounts.md

 augur.js includes a trustless account management system.
 The purpose of the accounts system is to allow people to use Augur without needing to run an Ethereum node themselves, as running a full Ethereum node can be resource-intensive.
 Accounts are trustless because only the user's encrypted key is stored on our server.
 Transaction signing and serialization is entirely carried out in the browser using [ethereumjs-tx](https://github.com/ethereum/ethereumjs-tx) and the `eth_sendRawTransaction` RPC; the plaintext private key never touches our servers at any time.

-The user specifies a username and password, and a private key (+ derived public key and address) is automatically generated for the user.
+First, the user specifies a username and password, and a private key (+ derived public key and address) is automatically generated for the user.
 A secret key derived from the password using PBKDF2, along with a random 128-bit initialization vector, is used to encrypt the private key using AES-256.
 The username, encrypted private key, and initialization vector are stored as a key-value pair in the Ethereum LevelDB.

 <aside class="notice">This will be changed soon, possibly to nedb and/or html5 localstorage.
 Manual put/get to the ethereum DB is [deprecated](https://github.com/ethereum/wiki/wiki/JSON-RPC) and slated for removal at some point.</aside>